languagetool-org/languagetool-org.github.io/development-overview.md

 You can use all subelements of `pattern` in `antipattern` but `phrase` and `or`.
 The text matched by the antipattern needs to overlap the text matched by the pattern for the antipattern to become active.

+The optional `example`s are used to check that the rule doesn't match for these example sentences.
+Please note it is *not* checked whether it is this specific antipattern that prevents a match.

 Antipatterns may be added to a group of rules (and then they are valid for all rules in the group) and for particular rules in a group.